Best Keyboards for Working From Home

 If you're working from a laptop all day, your keyboard is too small, too flat, and positioned at the wrong height.
 Laptop keyboards force your wrists into an unnatural angle and compress your hands together, which leads to fatigue and — over time — repetitive strain.
 An external keyboard fixes all of that while giving you a dramatically better typing experience.

-We tested over 15 keyboards across months of remote work — writing, coding, spreadsheet wrangling, and marathon Slack sessions — to find the five that deliver the best combination of typing feel, wireless reliability, and WFH-friendly features.
+We evaluated over 15 keyboards using expert reviews, verified owner feedback, and ergonomics research — writing, coding, spreadsheet wrangling, and marathon Slack sessions — to find the five that deliver the best combination of typing feel, wireless reliability, and WFH-friendly features.

 Already using a mechanical keyboard and love it?
 Check out our mechanical keyboard deep dive for enthusiast-grade picks.
 For the broader desk setup, our desk accessories guide covers everything that goes alongside your keyboard.